sualeh/introduction-to-mutation-testing/src/main/slides/mutation-testing.md

 - *Unit and functional testing* validates software **works as designed**
 - *Regression testing* validates that software **still works after changes**

-But how do we ensure that are tests are sufficient?
+But how do we ensure that our tests are sufficient?

 ## Ensuring That Tests are Sufficient

 - Creating test plans with the team
-- Measuring code coverage to see how much of the source code is executed during test runs
+- Measuring code coverage
+  to see how much of the source code is executed during test runs
 - Mutation testing